 12. The Cabins at Disney’s Fort Wilderness Resort

-Disney’s Fort Wilderness Resort & Campground, as mentioned earlier, includes a lodge—but it also provides cabin accommodations for guests looking for a rustic getaway without the dirt, mosquitoes, and heat.
+As mentioned earlier, Disney’s Fort Wilderness Resort & Campground includes a lodge—but it also provides cabin accommodations for guests looking for a rustic getaway without the dirt, mosquitoes, and heat.
 Cabin facilities at Disney’s Fort Wilderness resort are near Magic Kingdom, the Walt Disney Resort, Bay Lake, and the lodge.

 Situated in the same area as Disney’s Wilderness Lodge, the cabins sit in a pine and cypress forest.
 Because the cabins are placed in a natural habitat, guests may view wildlife, including ducks, deer, and rabbits.